HDFGroup/hdf5-json/README.md

 Create new issues at http://github.com/HDFGroup/hdf5-json/issues for any problems you find.

-For general questions/feedback, please post on the `HDF Forum <https://forum.hdfgroup.org/c/hsds>`_.
+For general questions/feedback, please post on the [HDF Forum](https://forum.hdfgroup.org/c/hsds).